mixbytes/trust-deal/README.md

 9. think about functions that definitely must emit events
 10. timestamps type cast (from 256 to 64)
 11. deal initialized emits client, we can remove getClient
+12. what if 1 of workers do not log?

 Run tests with:
 ```